Gain access to personalized product screening, the best pricing, rewards, and more!

 Step 3: Place Fly Traps Inside

-Flies and their activities can be monitered or controlled with various forms of fly traps, but we recommend using hangable sticky flytraps.
-Fly traps like the Musca-Stik are effective for capturing flies within and around your barn due to its small, compactable design.
-This product offers not only offers assessment of fly populations, but has two forms of attractants with its coloration and powerful sex pheromone scent.
+Flies and their activities can be monitored or controlled with various forms of fly traps, but we recommend using hangable sticky flytraps.
+Due to their small, compact design, fly traps like the Musca-Stik are effective for capturing flies within and around your barn.
+This product not only assesses fly populations but also has two forms of attractants with its coloration and powerful sex pheromone scent.

-Simply sprinkle the included pheromone attractant granules over the length of the Musca-Stik or pour into the bottom of the plastic end-cap.
-Pull out the hook at the top of the product and hang in areas out of reach of animals like ceilings in the aisles or rafters above stalls.
-Replace the Musca-Stik when 80% or more of the products surface is covered by flies.
+Simply sprinkle the included pheromone attractant granules over the length of the Musca-Stik or pour them into the bottom of the plastic end cap.
+Pull out the hook at the top of the product and hang it in areas out of reach of animals, like ceilings in the aisles or rafters above stalls.
+Replace the Musca-Stik when 80% or more of the product's surface is covered by flies.

 Step 4: Space Spray

-When filling the backpack sprayer tank, partially fill the system reservoir tank with half the amount of water, then add measured concentrates to tank, and then add remaining half of water to obtain desired dilution.
+When filling the backpack sprayer tank, partially fill the system reservoir tank with half the amount of water, add measured concentrates to the tank, and then add the remaining half of water to obtain the desired dilution.

 The backpack sprayer nozzle should be set to deliver fine particle droplets as an aerosol or mist.
 Nozzles should be rated for delivery rate not to exceed 1.25 fl. oz. of solution per minute, with one nozzle covering 100 square feet.